 There’s a reason why both the MK4 Supra and FD RX-7 had sequentially arranged twin turbos.
 And needless to say, those cars absolutely ruled the streets back in the 90s.

-In this article, we’ll be going over what sequential turbos do, their merits, and why their popularity among OEMs has gone down over the years despite having several advantages.
+In this article, we’ll be going over what sequential turbos do, their merits, and why their popularity among automotive manufacturers has gone down over the years despite having several advantages.

 Parallel vs Sequential Turbocharging